 TIP: Because not everyone uploads clickable slides, make it clear for users to know when and where to click.
 You can include an image such as this on the third slide:

 Bonus tool: If you want to add clickability directly to your infographics, consider ThingLink.
 You can add clickable links and embed videos right inside your image file.

 SlideShare Secrets to Stack the Decks in Your Favor

 3. Convert videos into audio podcasts

 Finally, we come to the easiest tip on the list.
 If you have an active YouTube channel, don’t miss a chance to turn your videos into podcasts.
 You don’t even need tools to do it.
-As you upload and edit your videos using YouTube editor, download the audio files using a plug-in like this one for Firefox or this online converter for non-Firefox users.
+As you upload and edit your videos using YouTube editor, download the audio files using this online converter.
 Keep in mind when you are editing the videos that the audio will be repackaged to stand on its own.
 Make sure it makes sense without the visual aids.

 With your audio files, you now can upload them to Sound Cloud and iTunes to generate more traffic and audience loyalty.
 That’s something we did with our YouTube series, allowing us to claim more Google positions for our brand name:

 If you give all three ideas a try, you’ll end up with at least four more pages that have the ability to rank for your brand name:

 - iTunes page